Yolantele/summary-display-kata/README.md

-Summary Display UI
+## Summary Display UI

-this is a responsive-UI single-page React application that displays a summary/card of an incoming API (data the venues)
+This is a responsive-UI single-page React application that displays a summary/card of an incoming API (data the venues)

-https://venue-lister.herokuapp.com/venues is an end-point that returns information for about 50 venues.
+https://venue-lister.herokuapp.com/venues is the API end-point which returns objects for about 50 venues.
 The format of each venue in the response is as follows:

 ```